What am I doing on twitter?

 January 15, 2019, at 02:44 PM (0 comments)

 Title: What am I doing on twitter?
 Author: mgarcia Date: 2019-01-15 14:44 +1100 Tags: 2019, Blog, GameDev, Industry Comments: Open

 Is Twitter A Net Positive On My Life?

 This is something I've been gearing up to do lately, reduce my social media presence, specifically twitter.

-I've deleted my old account and created a new one which will serve as just a simple RSS feed for twitter users.
+I've deleted my old account and created a new one which will serve as just a simple RSS feed for twitter users (or addicts).